HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 The topic is big, and there are many things to learn, but to have a base theme is straight forward and as you saw in the recap section there are only 4 easy steps.
 (In Android Studio 4.1 the first 3 steps are already done in new projects)

-If you haven't yet you can check my previous article **CHANGE LINK** [Android Design System and Theming: Typography](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography#android-design-system-and-theming-typography).
+If you haven't yet, you can check my previous article **CHANGE LINK** [Android Design System and Theming: Typography](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography#android-design-system-and-theming-typography).
 And as I mentioned there the general topics here presented can be applied also to text appearances and shapes.

 Before saying goodbye I recommend you checking this Android Dev Summit talk [Developing Themes with Style](https://www.youtube.com/watch?v=Owkf8DhAOSo) by [Nick Butcher](https://twitter.com/crafty) and [Chris Banes](https://twitter.com/chrisbanes).
 There are also several [posts in Android Developers Medium](https://medium.com/androiddevelopers/tagged/design) by the Android Design Team covering all topics about theming and styling.